 (4) In this regulation —

-“earnings”, in relation to a transferred benefit, means so much of the earnings that have been credited to the Member’s west state account since the benefit was transferred as are attributable to that benefit;
+earnings, in relation to a transferred benefit, means so much of the earnings that have been credited to the Member’s west state account since the benefit was transferred as are attributable to that benefit;

-“transferred benefit” means a benefit or other eligible termination payment that has been transferred to the West State Super Scheme under regulation 65.
+transferred benefit means a benefit or other eligible termination payment that has been transferred to the West State Super Scheme under regulation 65.

 [Regulation 79AA inserted in Gazette 8 Jul 2008 p.
 3229.]